RetroDECK/ES-DE/THEMES-LEGACY.md

 * `zIndex` - type: FLOAT.
     - z-index value for component.
 Components will be rendered in order of z-index value from low to high.

+#### animation

+Lottie animation (vector graphics).
+Can be created as an extra.

+* `pos` - type: NORMALIZED_PAIR.
+* `size` - type: NORMALIZED_PAIR.
+    - If only one axis is specified (and the other is zero), the other will be automatically calculated in accordance with the animation's aspect ratio.
+Note that this is sometimes not entirely accurate as some animations contain invalid size information.
+* `origin` - type: NORMALIZED_PAIR.
+    - Where on the animation `pos` refers to.
+For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the animation exactly in the middle of the screen.
+If the "POSITION" and "SIZE" attributes are themeable, "ORIGIN" is implied.
+Default is `0.5 0.5`.
+* `rotation` - type: FLOAT.
+    - angle in degrees that the animation should be rotated.
+Positive values will rotate clockwise, negative values will rotate counterclockwise.
+Default is `0`.
+* `rotationOrigin` - type: NORMALIZED_PAIR.
+    - Point around which the animation will be rotated.
+Default is `0.5 0.5`.
+* `path` - type: PATH.
+    - Path to the animation file.
+Only the .json extension is supported.
+* `speed` - type: FLOAT.
+    - The relative speed at which to play the animation.
+Minimum value is `0.2`, maximum value is `3.0`.
+Default is `1.0`.
+* `direction` - type: STRING.
+    - The direction that the animation should be played.
+Valid values are `normal` (forwards), `reverse` (backwards), `alternate` (bouncing forwards/backwards) and `alternateReverse` (bouncing backwards/forwards, i.e. starting with playing backwards).
+Default is `normal`.
+* `keepAspectRatio` - type: BOOLEAN.
+    - If true, aspect ratio will be preserved.
+If false, animation will stretch to the defined size.
+Note that setting to `false` is incompatible with only defining one of the axes for the `size` element.
+Default is `true`.
+* `visible` - type: BOOLEAN.
+    - If true, component will be rendered, otherwise rendering will be skipped.
+Can be used to hide elements from a particular view.
+Default is `true`.
+* `zIndex` - type: FLOAT.
+    - z-index value for component.
+Components will be rendered in order of z-index value from low to high.
+Default is `10`.

 #### imagegrid

 * `pos` - type: NORMALIZED_PAIR.